In a nutshell

 The choice of billing method depends directly on the nature of your services and your customers’ expectations.
 If your services are variable and complex, as in strategic consulting, time-based invoicing may offer greater flexibility.
 On the other hand, if you offer recurring services such as IT maintenance, subscription billing is often more appropriate.

-Tip: Identify your customers’ key expectations.
-Do they prefer predictability on the total amount or pricing adjusted to their actual consumption?
+Tip Identify your customers’ key expectations.
+Do they prefer predictability over time? amount or a rate adjusted to their actual consumption?

 Take into account your legal and accounting constraints

-Each invoicing method has its own specific obligations.
-For example, time-based invoicing requires precise tracking of hours worked, often supported by time sheets or specialized software.
-Conversely, fixed-price contracts must be detailed in the initial contract to avoid any disputes.
+Each billing method has its own obligations specific requirements.
+For example, time-based invoicing requires precise tracking of hours worked, often supported by timesheets or specialized software.
+Conversely, fixed-price contracts must be detailed in the contract to avoid any disputes.

-An IT consulting company with several contracts running in parallel must also manage VAT and invoice numbering rigorously to comply with tax requirements.
+An IT consulting company with several parallel contracts also has to manage VAT and invoice numbering to comply with tax requirements.

-Tip: Consult your chartered accountant to ensure that your invoicing system is compliant and optimizes your management processes.
+Advice Consult your charteredaccountant to ensure that your invoicing system is compliant and optimizes your management processes.

 Implement efficient invoice management processes

 A chosen invoicing method must be accompanied by a clear process for issuing and tracking invoices.
-Late payments, which are common in the service sector, can be reduced by sending invoices immediately after delivery of services.
+Delays in paymentin the service sector, can be reduced by sending invoices immediately after delivery. delivery services.

-Take the example of a vocational training company.
-By adopting an automated process, it automatically sends electronic invoices to its customers as soon as a session is completed.
-This system reduces errors, improves payment tracking and limits oversights.
+Let’s take the example of a professional training company.
+By adopting an automated process, it automatically sends out invoices to customers as soon as a session is completed.
+This system reduces errors, improves payment tracking and minimizes oversights.

 - Set clear payment deadlines (e.g. 30 days).